 “The good thing about pumpkins is that they are not seasonal.
 They grow after six months and keep growing for the next six months without planting a fresh seed,” says Mukagahima.

 At the moment, Zima Enterprise has only one competitor in Rwanda who produces pumpkin seed oil and cookies from the flour.

 “Running a business isn’t an easy task.
 It requires one to work harder and think deeper,” says Mukagahima.
 “When we started, we didn’t have any equipment and the pastries we make require this, especially if we want to make it in large quantities for the mass market.”
 This equipment is unfortunately not manufactured locally, she says.

 Finding an appropriate location for her company to meet the Rwanda Standards Board’s requirements, and convincing people of the health benefits of the product, were other challenges the business faced in its first year.

-She remembers a time when they had just moved to their new store.
-They had no customers and had used the little capital she had to make the pastries.
-However, because they didn’t have many customers at that time, most of the pastries spoiled.
-This taught her how to search for new markets and what quantities to bring to a new place.
+She remembers the time when she just moved to the new store.
+There were no customers and she had used the little capital she had to make the pastries.
+However, most of the pastries spoiled because of a lack of buyers.
+This taught her how to search for new markets and what quantities to produce.